 Money Maker Machine – First of all, forget about the name because this isn’t a money making machine, what it is, is a testing tool.
 It’s probably the best option for testing systems in a real money simulator but the tools are expensive and probably too complicated and time consuming to script for the majority of players.

-Roulette Number – A cleverly crafted website with lots of screenshots and “proof” videos that show winnings totaling over £100,000.
+Roulette Number – A cleverly crafted website with lots of screenshots and “proof” videos that show winnings totalling over £100,000.
 It is based on betting on a single number (straight up bet) using a 185 step progression.
 Anyone that’s played online before and studied the results will know that numbers can go over 300 spins without winning, so this program is destined to fail every time.

 Sumorobo – This is just a copy of Roulette Bot Plus with pretty much identical website layouts and the same “donation business model” claims.
 All it does is use Martingale progressions on autopilot, meaning that it’s programmed to lose your money.
 It’s a scam, no doubt about it.